michelle-miller/assistant-icp/install.md

 ### 4.4 Install the service from the catalog
 {: #admin-install}

-1. From the Kubernetes command line tool, create the `conversation` namespace by using the following command:
+1. From the Kubernetes command line tool, create the namespace in which to deploy the service.
+If you enable a language other than English and Czech, then you must specify  `conversation` as the namespace.
+Otherwise, you can use any namespace you choose.
+Use the following command to create the namespace:

+    ```bash
+    kubectl create namespace {name}
+    ```
+    {:codeblock}

+    For example:

     ```bash
     kubectl create namespace conversation